Banjo Paterson: Legacy

 Banjo Paterson's image appears on the $10 note, along with an illustration inspired by "The Man From Snowy River" and, as part of the copy-protection microprint, the text of the poem itself.

+Artist Violet Bowring painted a portrait of her one-time neighbour Banjo Paterson, now hanging in Sydney’s Australian Club, and used as the cover illustration of a book The Best of Banjo Paterson, compiled by Walter Stone, published in 1977.

-In 1981 he was honoured on a postage stamp issued by Australia Post.
+In 1981, he was honoured on a postage stamp issued by Australia Post.

-A. B. Paterson College, at Arundel on the Gold Coast, Australia, is named after Paterson.
+A.B.
+Paterson College, at Arundel on the Gold Coast, Australia, is named after Paterson.

 The A. B. "Banjo" Paterson Library at Sydney Grammar School was named after Paterson.

 The Festival of Arts in Orange, New South Wales, presents a biennial Banjo Paterson Award for poetry and one-act plays and there is also an annual National Book Council Banjo Award.
 Orange also has an annual Banjo Paterson Poetry Festival.

-A privately owned 47-year-old Wooden Diesel vessel from Carrum, Victoria, was christened with the name Banjo Paterson and coincidentally, runs regularly up and down the Patterson River.

 In 1983, a rendition of "Waltzing Matilda" by country-and-western singer Slim Dusty was the first song broadcast by astronauts to Earth.

 He topped the list of The Greatest of All - Our 50 Top Australians published in The Australian on 27 June 2013.